MohamedElrefai/HackerRank_solutions/README.md

 # HackerRank_solutions
-My HackerRank solutions python and SQL
+My HackerRank solutions in python and SQL.